paviro/KoShelf/README.md

 - 🎨 **Modern UI**: Beautiful design powered by Tailwind CSS with clean typography and responsive layout
 - 📝 **Annotations & Highlights**: Shows all your KoReader highlights and notes with elegant formatting
 - 📖 **Book Details**: Individual pages for each book with metadata and organized annotations
-- 📊 **Reading Statistics**: Track your reading habits with detailed statistics including reading time, pages read, activity heatmaps, and weekly breakdowns
+- 📊 **Reading Statistics**: Track your reading habits with detailed statistics including reading time, pages read, customizable activity heatmaps, and weekly breakdowns
 - 📅 **Reading Calendar**: Monthly calendar view showing your reading activity with books read on each day and monthly statistics
 - 📈 **Per-Book Statistics**: Detailed statistics for each book including session count, average session duration, reading speed, and last read date
 - 🔍 **Search & Filter**: Search through your library by title, author, or series, with filters for reading status